Samoxive/yarcl/README.md

             enabled: Boolean value if data values be wanted to be shown on the data cells.

             color: Color of data values if enabled.

+# Development

+To build yarcl, you need to install required dependencies by executing `npm i` in command line.

+Then you can build yarcl by executing `npm start` , library bundle will be in the folder `lib` .

+To run tests, just execute `npm test` .